Safety Tips for Hiking with Dogs

 Dogs are natural adventurers.
 They are athletic and inquisitive animals and get a lot out of exploring the world around them.
 For those dog owners that enjoy hiking, running, biking, backpacking, camping, snowshoeing, or any other dog-friendly activity, bringing your pup along can help strengthen your bond while keeping them active and healthy.

+In this post, guest contributor and German Shepard owner Chelsy Ranard, shares some essential safety tips for hiking with dogs.
 Before taking your dog out on your next adventure, here are a few factors to consider and some useful tips for hiking with dogs.

 Temperature Control & Gear